mmontalbo/grim_rust/README.md

   pre-populates the blank line and bullet blocks so you only fill in the text.
 - Component-specific workflows and deep dives live in each crate's README; start there when modifying a particular subsystem.

+## License
+- Distributed under the terms of the GNU General Public License, version 2.0 or (at your option) any later version.
+See `COPYING` for the full text and retain upstream notices when importing reference implementations.